zng-ui/zng/TODO/Plugins.md

 * Implement plugin API, run as an *app* in a different process but the renderer requests are send to the main app to be composed in the main app window.
+  - Can be uses to implement browser style tabs for example.